hpsa/hpe-application-automation-tools-plugin/doc/README.md

-## What&#39;s new in version 6.3
+## What&#39;s new in version 6.4

-Version 6.3 introduced the following enhancement(s):
+Version 6.4 introduced the following enhancement(s):

+**General**

+- Multiple dependencies updated.
+You can verify your Jenkins plugins compatibility with the [dependencies plugin](https://plugins.jenkins.io/hp-application-automation-tools-plugin/#dependencies).
+- Certified for Jenkins version 2.249.1.

 **ALM Octane**

-- Ability to disable configuration.
+- Ability to choose folder for UFT Test Runner creation
-- Ability to configure jenkinsUser per ALM Octane workspace and to restrict job visibility during new pipeline creation.
-- Ability to configure ALM Octane allowed storage for logs.
+- Ability to create auto-generated UFT jobs with SSH credentials
+- Reduced name length of UFT auto-generated Test Runner jobs
-- Support for base64 encoding for jobIds (relevant for ALM Octane behind an Apache server).
+- Added support for Configuration-as-code plugin to ALM Octane configuration
-- New icons indicating the connected workspaces.
-- Bug fix: UFT Discovery job now populates the description of UFT API tests.
-- Bug fix: Connectivity issue where ALM indicated that Jenkins was not connected, was resolved.
-- Bug fix: CI pipeline jobs are automatically updated when you rename or move jobs.
+- collectPullRequestsToAlmOctane pipeline step – now supports environment parameters for all fields (including credentialsId)

 **UFT One**

-- Support for defining the number of iterations for UFT tests.
+- Migration of ALM credentials from the Task configuration page to global configuration

 For information about enhancements introduced in previous versions, see [What's new in earlier versions](WhatsNewEarlier.md).